 Notes: This table reports national mobility statistics for the MZ waves 2011-2018.
+The gradient measures the gap in the probability of obtaining an A-Level between children at the top and the bottom of the parental income distribution.
+Q1 and Q5 denote the share of children obtaining an A-Level in the first and fifth quintile of parental income; Q5/Q1 is the ratio between both measures.
 The first row corresponds to our primary sample.
 The second row replicates these estimates using multi-year averages of parental income before assigning ranks as described in Section 3.3.
 The additional rows report estimates for samples containing only children of a given age at measurement, as indicated in the first column.
 The standard errors in parentheses are computed as described in Section 3.3.

-Do these estimates depict Germany as a country of high or low relative mobility?
-While a cross-country comparison of our results is not straightforward, as the German system of upper secondary education and university funding is unusual, we are aware of two US studies which report comparable mobility statistics.
-Using data from the Census 2000, Hilger (2015) reports a parental income rank gradient of 3.6 percentage points in attending college for children aged 19-21.
+from the Census 2000, Hilger (2015) reports a parental income rank gradient of 3.6 percentage points in attending college for children aged 19-21.
 A higher point estimate is reported in Chetty et al. (2014), who estimate the rank gradient in college enrollment at 6.7 percentage points for children aged 18-21 based on tax registry data.
 Under the assumption that college enrollment conditional on having obtained an A-Level degree is weakly increasing in parental income rank, our estimate of 5.2 percentage points implies a college enrollment gradient that falls into the range of point estimates reported for the US.
 Abstracting from differences in the distributions of college quality and the selection of students of different parental backgrounds into colleges of different quality, our estimates suggest that educational mobility in Germany is similar to the US.
-We consider this finding noteworthy, as (after tax) income inequality is more pronounced in the US than in Germany, suggesting that one should expect steeper rank gradients in the US.17
+We consider this finding noteworthy, as (after tax) income inequality is more pronounced in the US than in Germany, suggesting that one could expect steeper rank gradients in the US.17